🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 Here's what I wanted to say.

-If it turns out that this person is a right wing extremist who shot up an LDS church because he thought it would advance his political ideas or ideology, I absolutely unequivocally condemn that.
+If it turns out that this person is a right-wing extremist who shot up an LDS church because he thought it would advance his political ideas or ideology, I absolutely, unequivocally, condemn that.

-It should never happen.
+It should never happen ever.

 He's an evil piece of crap to do that.

-He's an evil piece of crap to do that, no matter what the reason is, and that includes being insane.
+He's an evil piece of crap to do that no matter what the reason is.

 I have no idea what this person's motives were.